 Victor was the subject of TAXI-013 (2008) from the David Krut Publishing TAXI Art Book series.
-This publication was followed in January 2012 by Burning the Candle at Both Ends, published to co-incide with Victor’s two-part exhibition Ashes to Ashes and Smoke to Dust which was held in collaboration by David Krut Projects and the University of Johannesburg Art Gallery.
-Selected work from this show was later exhibited at David Krut Projects, Johannesburg.
+This publication was followed in January 2012 by Burning the Candle at Both Ends, published to coincide with Victor’s two-part exhibition Ashes to Ashes and Smoke to Dust which was held in collaboration by DKP and the University of Johannesburg Art Gallery.
+Selected work from this show was later exhibited at DKP Johannesburg.

-Victor has completed two residencies in the United States with David Krut Projects, New York.
-During the first residency in 2011 Victor created a series of watercolour monotypes in collaboration with master printer Phil Sanders.
+Victor has completed two residencies in the United States with DKP New York.
+During the first residency in 2011, Victor created a series of watercolour monotypes in collaboration with master printer Phil Sanders.

-She returned to America in 2012 and during this time DKW facilitated the collaboration between Victor and the Robert Blackburn Printmaking Studio.
-During this period Victor created the works Let Sleeping Crocs Lie, The Grand Magician, The Sower, Jonny and the Bunny Boy, One Night, and Ash which were first exhibited by David Krut Projects at the 2012 Johannesburg Art Fair, and were later editioned by Jillian Ross and Mlungisi Kongisa from DKW.
+She returned to America in 2012 and during this time DKW facilitated the collaboration between Victor and the Robert Blackburn Printmaking Studio (led by Phil Sanders).
+During this period Victor created the works Let Sleeping Crocs Lie, The Grand Magician, The Sower, Jonny and the Bunny Boy, One Night, and Ash which were first exhibited by DKP at the 2012 Johannesburg Art Fair, and were later editioned by Jillian Ross and Mlungisi Kongisa from DKW.

 In 2014, she had another exhibition with DKP Cape Town titled The Needle and the Damage Done.
 Three years later she deepened her standings in New York with another exhibition at the DKP gallery named Showing Truth to Power.

 At the moment, DK Publishing is working on another book about the acclaimed artist who is continuing to collaborate with Master Printer Jillian Ross and her team at DKW.